FAQ & WHAT TO EXPECT

 Some of those factors include: how long you’ve had the condition, how severe it is, and most importantly, how your lifestyle is at home.

 Many people notice changes immediately, while other people may take longer.
-But as a general rule, significant and lasting improvements are noticed after repeated treatments.
+As a general rule, significant and lasting improvements are noticed after repeated treatments.

 Acupuncture is meant to be a practice that you incorporate into your regular health and wellness routine.
 It is recommended to continue treatments regularly to support your constitution and prevent future imbalances.